cjlludwig/project/__docs/design.md

 These max sizes are all editable in the `/backend/src/conf.js` config file.

+### Parallelization
+In order to further improve read times for large files parallelization could be utilized to break up each individual stream read into a thread run in parallel.
+This would improve read times by the number of threads run.

 ### Testing
 Due to time constraints I did not implement a full unit test suite, however that would be required prior to any production release.
 The tests included are more akin to integration tests than isolated unit tests.